-Our previous article in The Burlington Magazine, constituted a detailed critique of the evidence presented by Spalding and Thompson to support their contention that Duchamp stole Fountain from the Baroness Elsa von Freytag-Loringhoven.
-They have not responded to this critique, and nor has Irene Gammel whose evidence on this matter was likewise shown to be incorrect or unprovable.
-We therefore published two follow-up letters in the Art Newspaper, which are reproduced below, followed by the responses of Spalding & Thompson, and by our replies to them.
-Since their responses are public letters, we assume they will not object to their appearance below, especially since we are simply following their own example when they published their correspondence with the director of Tate Modern and with other officers from this institution in The Jackdaw.
+Our text in The Burlington Magazine, constituted a detailed critique of the evidence presented by Spalding and Thompson to support their contention that Duchamp stole Fountain from the Baroness Elsa von Freytag-Loringhoven.
+Neither they nor Irene Gammel responded, so we published two follow-up letters in the Art Newspaper, which are reproduced below, followed by the responses of Spalding & Thompson, and by our replies to them.

 by DAWN ADES and ALASTAIR BROTCHIE